KechrisLab/SmCCNet/README.md

 # SmCCNet
 SmCCNet is a canonical correlation analysis based method for discovering (quantitative) trait-specific multi-omics networks.
-The method allows the integration of multiple data types and a quantitaive phenotypic trait.
-It incorporates a feature subsampling scheme of features to improve the robustness of the canonical weights.
+The method allows the integration of multiple data types and a quantitative phenotypic trait.
+It incorporates a feature subsampling scheme to improve the robustness of the canonical weights.

 To install and use the package, you may download the directory or follow the instructions below.
 ```{r, install-and-example}